 I will laugh every time.

-Whenever I’m on Klondike Katie or Cinderella, I will eagerly wave at guests throughout the park and fondly remember the gun show that once played out half-way through.
+Whenever I’m on Klondike Katie or Cinderella, I will eagerly wave at guests throughout the park and fondly remember the show that once played out halfway through the ride.

 4. You have at least one Dolly-spotting story